Irish Banking Culture Board

 Group Chief Risk Officer, Bank of Ireland Group

-Gareth is the Acting General Secretary of the Financial Services Union, the trade union which represents workers across the banking and finance sector.
+Gareth is the Head of Industrial Relations and Campaigns of the Financial Services Union, the trade union which represents workers across the banking and finance sector.
 He has worked for the Union for over 10 years and is committed to providing a professional voice for bank and finance staff with employers, the Government and more generally.
-Gareth is current undertaking a PhD in Queens University in performance management, technology and trade union responses and is also involved in his local GAA club.

 Managing Partner, Head of Commercial Department, FitzGerald Legal & Advisory